hauke96/g0Chat/README.md

 Simply execute the `g0Ch@_server` file and the server will start on port 10000 by default (for parameters s.
 "Server Parameter" below).
 When it doesn't, check the output of it (so better run the server in a terminal ;) ).

 ### With docker
 Just `cd` into the g0Ch@ directory and execute `sh dockerize.sh` to create the image.
-After that use `docker run --name g0chat-server g0chat_server` to start the server and `docker kill g0chat-server` to kill it (need to be run in separate terminal).
+After that use `docker run -p 44494:44494 --name g0chat-server g0chat_server` to start the server and `docker kill g0chat-server` to kill it (need to be run in separate terminal).

+The `-p` parameter specifies the mapping of container- and host-port.
+You can write `<hostPort>:<containerPort>` with e.g. `123:44494` then the g0Ch@ server is available over the port `123` via the host server.

 Add a `&` after the run-command to run the server in background, no separate terminal will be needed to kill the server with this method.